 Are RV Mattress Sizes Different?

 Yes, specifically named RV mattresses, such as "short queen" are smaller than traditional-sized mattresses and require RV short queen sheets.

-There's only one that is the same size as the traditional (house) type of mattress and that is the "RV queen," which is 60" x 80", just like a "house" or traditional queen you'd have in your bedroom.
+There's only one that is the same size as the traditional (house) type of mattress and that is the "RV queen," which is 60 inches x 80 inches, just like a "house" or traditional queen you'd have in your bedroom.